Myriad-Dreamin/shiroa/github-pages/docs/cli/build.typ

 ```

 It will try to parse your `book.typ` file to understand the structure and metadata
 of your book and fetch the corresponding files.
-Note that files mentioned in `book.typ`
+Note that chapter files used in `book.typ` will be created if
-but not present will be created.

-The rendered output will maintain the same directory structure as the source for
-convenience.
-Large books will therefore remain structured when rendered.
+they are not present in the source directory.

 = Specify a directory